Chocolate Fudge Recipe

 Chocolate fudge squares stacked on top of each other placed on a white plate on a wooden tray.

-This ridiculously easy recipe is not the traditional old fashioned way of making chocolate fudge and this is precisely what works here.
+This ridiculously easy recipe is not the traditional old-fashioned way of making chocolate fudge, which is why I love it so much.

-Such a time saver during the holiday seasons when all you want to do is cook less and spend more time with your family and loved ones.
+It’s such a time saver during the holidays when all you want to do is cook less and spend more time with your family and loved ones.

 1. Baking Chocolate: The chocolate bars used for baking are also known as cooking chocolate.
-For a really good smooth texture I recommend using a couverture chocolate.
-Based on your taste preferences, you can opt for a milk chocolate or semi-sweet chocolate or dark chocolate.
+For a really smooth texture I recommend using what is known as couverture chocolate, which has a higher proportion of cocoa butter in the mix.
+Based on your taste preferences, you can opt for either white chocolate, milk chocolate, semi-sweet chocolate, or dark chocolate.

 3. Butter – Both salted and unsalted butter work in the recipe.
-For unsalted butter, just add a pinch of salt in the chocolate.
+If you opt for unsalted butter, just add a pinch of salt.
+Ghee is also acceptable if you want a richer flavor.
+You can also use vegan butter if needed.

-4. Nuts: Adding nuts are totally optional.
-But I like mine with some chopped walnuts.
-You could use your favorite nuts or dried berries.
-You can even skip the nuts altogether.
+4. Nuts: Adding nuts is totally optional, but is a nice way to add some texture.
+You can use your favorite chopped, toasted nuts or dried berries, or skip the nuts altogether.

 Step-by-Step Guide

-1. First line an aluminium foil or parchment paper in a 6 x 6 inch square pan.
-The foil or parchment paper has to cover all the sides.
+1. First, line a 6 x 6-inch square pan with aluminium foil or parchment paper.
 Keep some extra paper or foil hanging on the sides of the pan so that you can easily lift it when the fudge is set and done.

 Chop chocolate and set aside.
 You could also just keep the chocolate block in a ziplock bag and break it with a pestle.

-2. Take 1 cup chopped couverture milk chocolate, 200 grams sweetened condensed milk (half a can of condensed milk) and 1 tablespoon butter in a bowl or a shallow frying pan.
+2. Take 1 cup chopped couverture chocolate, 200 grams sweetened condensed milk (half a can of condensed milk), and 1 tablespoon butter in a bowl or a shallow frying pan.

 3. Heat about 1 to 1.5 cups water in a sauce pan or pot on a medium to high heat till the water becomes hot and begins to boil.

-5. As soon as you keep the pan, the chocolate will begin to melt with the heat coming from the hot water.
+5. As soon as you place the pan on the double boiler, the chocolate will begin to melt.

 The chocolate getting melted.

-6. Stir often when the chocolate is melting.
+6. Stir often while the chocolate is melting.

 7. In the photo below you can see that more of the chocolate has melted.